MatthewReid854/reliability/docs/Datasets.rst

 Datasets
 ''''''''

+.. admonition:: API Reference

+   For inputs and outputs see the `API reference <https://reliability.readthedocs.io/en/latest/API/Datasets.html>`_.

 There are a few datasets that have been included with reliability that users may find useful for testing and experimenting.
-While this list is currently small, expect it to increase significantly over time.
 Within `reliability.Datasets` the following datasets are available:

 **Standard datasets**